Garden/Earth Ministry

 Over the past few years, we have worked, through a variety of projects, to give this land around out building its plants back — not through colonialist appropriation, but through a slow and careful process of revisiting the growth each season and adding plants that are indigenous to this place.

-Kim Dooley, local Pointe-Claire gardener and Kyra Pompeo, of the City of Pointe-Claire, will be sharing ways that we can all make a difference in what we choose to plant, and how.
-Planting native species, bolstering biodiversity--it all matters for the neighbourhood (and the planet) we share.
-Come learn how!
+We've been inspired by the City of Pointe-Claire's Ecological Garden Guide and are grateful for the opportunity to put this knowledge into practice around the Cedar Park United outdoor spaces this season.
+Kim Dooley, local Pointe-Claire gardener and Kyra Pompeo, of the City of Pointe-Claire, shared ways that we can all make a difference in what we choose to plant, and how.
+Planting native species, bolstering biodiversity—it all matters for the neighbourhood (and the planet) we share.

 Vacation Creation Camp

-This year, we’re launching VCC on June 15.
 Sign up to be a Creation Counsellor and care for our veggie-campers during the summer!

 Healing Garden